ncatlab/nlab-content/pages/5/1/6/8/8615/content.md

-Neil Ghani is professor for [[computer science]] at University of Strathclyde in Galsgow.
+Neil Ghani is professor for [[computer science]] at University of Strathclyde in Glasgow.

 * [webpage](https://personal.cis.strath.ac.uk/neil.ghani/)